Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Is It a Whole Plant, or Single Ingredient Supplement?

-Plants are made up of many different molecules and chemicals, each of which can be a single ingredient in a supplement.
-Using the whole plant means you are using more than a single active ingredient.
+Plants comprise many different molecules and chemicals, each of which can be a single ingredient in a supplement.
+Using the whole plant means using more than one active ingredient.

 Whether this is a good idea or not is a huge area of debate and could be a whole article itself.
 To sum up the debate:

-- The “single ingredient is best” philosophy is the basis of the pharmaceutical industry, that there is only one ingredient that does the job, and the rest is not needed.
+- The “single ingredient is best” philosophy is the pharmaceutical industry’s basis: only one ingredient does the job, and the rest is not needed.
 It’s also easier to control what is in the supplement if a single ingredient is used.

-- The belief that “the whole plant is better” is generally the more integrative/holistic philosophy that there are synergistic interactions between the nonactive and active ingredient making the active ingredient essentially more potent without increasing the dosage as well as providing additional benefits to the body.
+- The belief that “the whole plant is better” is generally the more integrative/holistic philosophy: synergistic interactions between the nonactive and active ingredients make the active ingredient essentially more potent without increasing the dosage and providing additional benefits to the body.

 Dosage Recommendations

-Giving too much can cause gastrointestinal upset as well as more serious unwanted side effects.
+Giving too much can cause gastrointestinal upset and more serious unwanted side effects.
 More is not better.

-If it is a human product, it does not mean that the label dosage is the same for your pet, so check with your veterinarian about dosing for your own dog.
+If it is a human product, the label dosage is not the same for your pet, as our gastrointestinal tracts are different lengths, and we absorb things at different rates.
+Check with your veterinarian about dosing for your dog.

 Huge Concern: Medication Interactions

 Drug and supplement interactions can cause a decreased or increased clearance of an herb or medication.
-This in turn causes a decrease or increase effect of the medication or supplement.
+This, in turn, causes a decrease or increase in the effect of the medication or supplement.
 In other words, interactions can lead to potential toxicity or ineffectiveness of the medication or supplement.4

 Cytochrome 450 Interactions

 Most of these interaction issues are caused by competition at an enzyme called Cytochrome 450.
-The most common issue at this enzyme is with medications for:
+The most common issue with this enzyme is with medications for:

 - heart issues5